MicrosoftDocs/visualstudio-docs/docs/modeling/deploying-a-custom-directive-processor.md

 -   A .pkgdef file that registers the directive processor.
 The root name of the file must be the same as the assembly.
 For example, your files could be named CDP.dll and CDP.pkgdef.

 To inspect or change the content of a .vsix file, change its file name extension to .zip and then open it.
 After editing the contents, change the filename back to .vsix.

 There are several ways of creating a .vsix file.
 The following procedure describes one method.

 #### To develop a custom directive processor in a VSIX project

-1. Create a VSIX project in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+1. Create a VSIX project in Visual Studio.

     -   In the **New Project** dialog box, expand **Visual Basic** or **Visual C#**, then expand **Extensibility**.
 Click **VSIX Project**.